Jason Plummer (politician): 104th Illinois General Assembly

+Plummer was elected Caucus Chair by his colleagues in 2026 after serving for several years as Assistant Leader in the Illinois Senate Republican Caucus.
+His responsibilities in this role include managing caucus messaging, legislative priorities, and member coordination.
+Senate Minority Leader John Curran supported the appointment, citing Plummer's previous service as Assistant Republican Leader and his work coordinating members and communicating the caucus message.

 Business career

 Plummer is president of R.P.
 Lumber, one of the largest family-owned hardware, home center, and building material companies in the United States.
-The company was founded by Plummer's parents, Robert and Donna, former school teachers and coaches, in 1977 and has grown from one retail location to over 90 retail, manufacturing, and distribution locations across Illinois, Missouri, Wyoming, Iowa, Wisconsin, and South Dakota.
-The company also operates component manufacturing facilities and kitchen and bath design centers.
+The company was founded by Plummer's parents, Robert and Donna, in 1977 and has grown from one retail location to over 100 retail, design, manufacturing, and distribution locations across Illinois, Indiana, Iowa, Missouri, South Dakota, Wisconsin, and Wyoming.
 In 2017, the North American Retail Hardware Association selected Plummer from an international pool of candidates to be named the Young Retailer of the Year.
 Plummer was awarded the Lumberman of the Year award in 2020 by the Illinois Lumber and Material Dealers Association.

-In 2021, Plummer led the effort to acquire the assets of a bankrupt Midwest farm and ranch retailer, Stock+Field.
-Under this new ownership, the stores re-opened over 20 locations and rebranded as R.P.
-Home & Harvest, saving the jobs of approximately 1,000 people across Illinois, Indiana, Ohio, and Wisconsin in the process.
+In 2021, Plummer led the effort to acquire the bankrupt farm and ranch retailer Stock+Field.
+Over 20 locations were re-opened and rebranded as R.P.
+Home & Harvest, saving the jobs of approximately 1,000 people across Illinois, Indiana, Ohio, and Wisconsin.
 Plummer served as president of the company while also serving as vice-president of R.P.
-Lumber, and, after operating the stores and expanding the company, the newly rejuvenated chain was sold to Runnings, a large operator in the industry, in 2023.
+Lumber, and, after operating the stores and expanding the company, the newly rejuvenated chain was sold to Runnings in 2023.